-Material Stacking Strategies (Beta Optimizer)
+Material Stacking Strategies

-Material Stacking Strategies (Beta Optimizer)
+Material Stacking Strategies

 When using Microvellum Toolbox's optimizer in sawing operations, the optimizer automatically separates sheets of material into different stacks based on the parts that are going to be cut from that sheet.
-The default strategy for the optimizer has been expanded as of Toolbox build 25.1.0325.641, with an additional stacking strategy available to users using Microvellum's Beta Optimizer: mixed stacking.
+The default strategy for the optimizer has been expanded as of Toolbox build 25.1.0325.641, with an additional stacking strategy available to users using Microvellum's new optimizer: mixed stacking.
 This new strategy can potentially allow the optimizer to create patterns that have fewer stacks than identical stacking with the same number of sheets.

 Identical Stacking